lunarc/lunarc_docs/docs/aurora_faq.md

 While the Lunarc support team did not manage to install all the software that was available on Alarik, most of the packages that were available and a few that weren't are already available.
 However on Aurora a hierarchical module naming scheme is deployed.
 This is explained in a special [software guide](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/).
 Please contact Lunarc support if you can't find your package with the `module spider` command.

+## Loading a module unloads pre-requisites from a previously loaded module

+Many software modules on Aurora have complex pre-requisites.
+If you load multiple modules is can happen that they try to load conflicting modules as pre-requisites.
+In this case the module loaded last unloads conflicting pre-requisistes from earlier loaded modules.
+If that happens, the earlier loaded modules can become disfunctional and there is no guaranty that they still work.

+You have the follwing options to resolve the issues:

+* Have a look, whether there are different versions of the modules installed that have common pre-requisites.
+Acutally in many cases we have the same version of the software installed with different pre-requisites to help this issue.

+* Have a terminal dedicated to each of the modules.
+This should work if the modules do not really interact with each other, but e.g. one module creates files which the other module reads.
+Consider using the [Lunarc HPC desktop](http://lunarc-documentation.readthedocs.io/en/latest/using_hpc_desktop/) which easily allows having multiple terminals within a single session

+* If this does not work or does not work satisfactory, contact the [Lunarc helpdesk](http://www.lunarc.lu.se/support/support_form) and discuss your situation.

 ## I need LAPACK and BLAS - they used to be in /usr/lib64
 Using an optimised BLAS library is important for achieving good performance.
 The libraries in `/usr/lib64` are typically not highly optimised.
 We currently support [OpenBLAS](http://www.openblas.net/) within the foss [toolchain](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) and [MKL](https://software.intel.com/en-us/intel-mkl) in the intel, iomkl and gimkl toolchains.
 Both libraries show excellent performance when e.g. used to build HPL (high performance linpack).